-Click on the (...) button next to the Outline checkbox to open the Outline Numbering dialog.
-In addition to specifying the styles for the outline levels, you can change the numbering properties of the table of contents, for example to put numbers in front of each level of the contents, as in Figure 310.
-See "Choosing paragraph styles for outline levels" in Chapter 7 (Working with Styles) for information about using the settings in this dialog.
+Click on the (...) button next to the checkbox to change the numbering properties of the table of contents.
+This can be useful if you want to put numbers in front of each level of the contents, as in Figure 331.

-Figure 310: Table of contents with numbers
+Figure 331: Table of contents with numbers